New Coke: Aftermath and legacy

 The Coca-Cola Company spent a considerable amount of time trying to figure out where it had made a mistake, ultimately concluding that it had underestimated the public reaction of the portion of the customer base that would be alienated by the switch.
 This would not emerge for several years afterward, however, and in the meantime the public simply concluded that the company had, as Keough suggested, failed to consider the public's attachment to the idea of what Coke's old formula represented.
 While that has become conventional wisdom in the ensuing years, some analyses have suggested otherwise.

 This populist version of the story served Coke's interests, however, as the episode did more to position and define Coca-Cola as a brand embodying values distinct from Pepsi.
 Allowing itself to be portrayed as a somewhat clueless large corporation forced to withdraw from a big change by overwhelming public pressure flattered customers, as Keough put it, "We love any retreat which has us rushing toward our best customers with the product they love the most."
 Bottles and cans continued to bear the "Coca-Cola Classic" title until January 2009, when the company announced it would stop printing the word "Classic" on the labels of 16 USfloz bottles sold in parts of the southeastern United States.
 The change was part of a larger strategy to rejuvenate the product's image.

-Bill Cosby ended his long-time advertising for Coca-Cola, claiming that his commercials praising the superiority of the new formula had hurt his credibility.
+Cosby ended his long-time advertising for Coca-Cola, claiming that his commercials praising the superiority of the new formula had hurt his credibility.
 No one at Coca-Cola was fired for the change.
-When Goizueta died in 1997, the company's share price was well above what it was when he had taken over 16 years earlier and its position as market leader even more firmly established.
-At the time, Roger Enrico, then head of PepsiCo's American operations, likened New Coke to the Edsel.
+Goizueta claimed that he never once regretted the decision to change Coca-Cola.
+He even threw a tenth anniversary party for New Coke in 1995 and continued to drink it until his death in 1997.
+When Goizueta died, the company's share price was well above what it was when he had taken over 16 years earlier, and its position as market leader was even more firmly established.
+At the time, Roger Enrico, head of PepsiCo's American operations, likened New Coke to the Edsel.
 Later, when he became PepsiCo's CEO, he modified his assessment of the situation, saying that had people been fired or demoted over New Coke, it would have sent a message that risk-taking was strongly discouraged at the company.

 In the late 1990s, Zyman summed up the New Coke experience thus:

 New Coke continued to do what it had originally been designed to do: win taste tests.
 In 1987, The Wall Street Journal surveyed 100 randomly selected cola drinkers, the majority of whom indicated a preference for Pepsi, with Classic Coke accounting for the remainder save two New Coke loyalists.
 When this group was given a chance to try all three in a blind test, New Coke slightly edged out Pepsi, but many drinkers reacted angrily to finding they had chosen a brand other than their favorite.

-Goizueta claimed that he never once regretted the decision to change Coca-Cola.
-He even threw a tenth anniversary party for New Coke in 1995 and continued to drink it until his death in 1997.